-This vegetable lasagna is an absolute Clean kitchen staple and a definite favorite of each Clean Chef.
+This vegetable lasagna is an absolute clean kitchen staple.
 The greatest thing is that we can make this recipe with anything we have on hand, seasonal and local vegetables at any time of year, with lots of flavor possibilities.
-When we’re no longer cleansing, we can always re-introduce tomatoes or eggplants or stick to the Clean version of the vegetable lasagna, trying mushrooms, parsnips, olives, carrots or spinach.
-We can make any version of a nut or seed cheese (walnuts, macadamia, pumpkin or sesame seeds), or we can try it with feta post-cleanse.
-There are so many possibilities and all are amazing.
-Let us know what you come up with. . ..
+When no longer cleansing, we can always re-introduce tomatoes or eggplants or stick to the Clean version of the vegetable lasagna.

 Vegetable Lasagna Ingredients:

 2 medium sized summer squash or zucchini, cut into wide strips that are roughly ¼ inch thick (sliced lengthwise)

 2 portobello mushrooms, gills scooped out with a spoon, sliced into ½ inch thick strips